amsonline/nearby-affiliates/README.md

 In your browser to view the result page (Don't blame me, I am not stylish in designing web pages at all xD).

+To test the project, simply execute `php artisan test`.

 All distances inside the project are in Meters.

+### Improvements
+Error handling can be added to the methods in service classes.
+This is not added because right now, only processing the given text file without any alterations was desired.

+In addition, we can add an API endpoint to receive the input file and output the nearby affiliates.
+After applying this improvement, we can add a new feature test to test the API.

 ---